openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 13. Close the bootloader software

-14. The device should now have the correct ID when inserted again
+14. The device should now be in a reset state.

 ## Removing a Mount Point